tig-foundation/tig-monorepo/experiments/cur_testbed/results/l40_2000x3000_poly_seed1/README.md

 # L40 result: 2000 x 3000 polynomial spectrum, seed 0

+> Historical calibration artifact: this run predates the verifier-only fast-U
+> redesign.
+Its linking-matrix payloads and method comparisons are not the
+> current index-only TIG solution protocol.

 This directory contains the measured artifacts from C3 job `job_1786643054555_2lrmhp`.
 The job ran on an NVIDIA L40 (48 GiB), CUDA 12.2, with one measured seed, `delta=10000`, spectrum parameter `a=13`, spectrum